Further Collapses in TFNP: Introduction

 \section{Introduction}

 Our main results are two collapses of total $\NP$ search problem ($\TFNP$) classes. \begin{theorem} $\EOPL = \PLS\cap\PPAD$. \end{theorem} \begin{theorem} $\SOPL = \PLS\cap\PPADS$. \end{theorem}

+In particular, \cref{thm:EOPL-collapse} answers a question asked by Daskalakis in his Nevanlinna Prize lecture~\cite[Open Question 10]{Daskalakis2019}.
 Let us explain what these collapses mean and how they fit into the diverse complexity zoo of search problem classes, as summarised in \cref{fig:classes}.
 The classes $\PLS$, $\PPAD$, $\PPADS$ are classical.
 They were all introduced in the original pioneering works~\cite{Megiddo1991, Johnson1988,Papadimitriou1994} that founded the theory of $\TFNP$.
 To define these classes, it is most convenient to describe a canonical complete problem for each class.
 (See \cref{sec:grid} for more formal definitions). \begin{description} \item[\bf $\PLS$:] $\sodLong$ ($\sod$).
 We are given \emph{implicit access} to a directed graph $G=(V,E)$ that is acyclic, has out-degree at most $1$, and has exponentially many nodes, $|V|=2^n$.
 The graph is described by a $\poly(n)$-sized circuit: for any node $v\in V$, we can compute its unique \emph{successor} (out-neighbour) $u$, if any, and also an integer \emph{potential}, which is guaranteed to increase along the direction of the edge~$(v,u)$.
-The goal is to find a \emph{sink} node (out-degree 0).
+The goal is to find a \emph{sink} node (in-degree~$\geq 1$, out-degree~0).

 \item[\bf $\PPAD$:] $\eolLong$ ($\eol$).
 We are given access to a directed graph $G=(V,E)$ that has in/out-degree at most $1$, and has $|V|=2^n$ nodes.
 The graph is described by a $\poly(n)$-sized circuit: for any $v\in V$, we can compute its \emph{successor} $u$ and \emph{predecessor}~$u'$, if any.
 We are guaranteed that if $v$'s successor is $u$, then $u$'s predecessor is $v$, and vice versa.
 In addition, we are given the name of a \emph{distinguished source} node $v^*$ (in-degree~0, out-degree~1).
 The goal is to find any source or sink other than $v^*$.